neuropoly/pediatric-DL-registration/README.md

 The objective of this project is to use deep learning (DL) techniques for registering pediatric brain MRI scans and allowing quicker processing time.
-DeepReg version 0.1.0 [1] is used to implement the unsupervised learning-based registration task.
+[DeepReg version 0.1.0](https://deepreg.readthedocs.io/en/v0.1.0/tutorial/registration.html) [1] is used to implement the unsupervised learning-based registration task.
+The only main modification is the removal of affine data augmentation in the automatic pre-processing steps available in their framework.
 It is a tensorflow based implementation DL toolbox with unsupervised and weakly-supervised algorithms.
 The U-Net architecture was used and the output is a dense displacement field (DDF).
 One can easily train different networks using configuration files.
 The [config files](https://github.com/neuropoly/pediatric-DL-registration/tree/main/config_files) used in this work are available in this repository.
 DeepReg's GitHub repository [2] is available for further consultations with scripts coded in Python.

 # Requirements